- Mini-MBA: Brand Development & Marketing Communications

 Alumni Spotlight: Stacie Newton

-Stacie Newton is the Director of Marketing and Public Relations for RWJBarnabas Health, specifically providing public relations support for Clara Maass Medical Center in Belleville.
+Stacie Newton is the Assistant Vice President of Strategic Marketing Communications for RWJBarnabas Health, specifically providing public relations support for Clara Maass Medical Center in Belleville.
 In this role, she executes the hospital’s marketing plan, overseeing its print media, digital media, and public and media relations; she is currently leading communications for the Health Systems’ antiracism effort, Ending Racism Together.

 How has your learning been applicable in your current role?